Kelvin-Ensemble/kelvin/README.md

 ---

 To put the site into production, ensure all changes are commited and pushed, and then enter pythonanywhere, open a bash console, and git pull, and then go to the web tab, and reload the server.
 Ensure DEBUG in kelvin/kelvin/settings.py is False in production.

+## The admin portal

+This website uses the default Django admin system.
+Here, certain parameters can be edited to show differently on the website.
+The ticketing system uses this as a base with the majority of the ticket set up on this portal.
+The list below shows the different things currently implemented using the admin portal.

+- Ticketing
+- Concert information configuration

+A guide to using this will be in the webmaster bible.